-Purging my wardrobe of things I rarely (if ever) wear through my shopping site has freed up space to purchase things I know I will wear many times in several ways.
+Purging my wardrobe of things I rarely (if ever) wear has freed up space to purchase items I know I will wear many times in several ways.

 Impulse buying and irresistible sales were the culprits that caused me to add unwise choices to my wardrobe.
 I once worked with several companies and merchandisers who sent me items to wear on the blog, so I had lots of things that didn’t blend well with my supporting elements.
 (Think of a movie cast.
 If all the players are stars, no one is special.
 A wardrobe that serves you well needs to have stars and supporting pieces.)
 Well planned additions, purchased only after I have thought it over carefully, are proving to be much better choices.

 This Officer Blue Peacoat from White House|Black Market was just such a well-planned choice.
 As soon as I saw it in their new arrivals, I knew it would be a good color and style for me.
 Even so, I waited until a couple of days later to make sure I was still passionate about it before I purchased it.